There are trips that reset you – and then there are journeys that reawaken you.

 That afternoon, a local chef welcomed us for a private Moroccan cooking lesson.
 We chopped vegetables, layered spices, and built tagines that would simmer for hours.
 Between courses, we learned the art of Moroccan tea-making: green tea, fresh mint, sugar, and a graceful pour from great height, creating the perfect froth.

-As our dishes cooked, we gathered for cocktails by the bar before sitting down to eat under a canopy of stars.
-The night hummed with conversation, music, and gratitude – a rhythm weâd come to know well.
+As our dishes cooked, we gathered for cocktails by the bar (where I ate far too many olives) before sitting down to eat under a canopy of stars.
+The night hummed with conversation, music, and gratitude, a rhythm we are coming to know well.

 Day Four: Craft, Colour, and Connection